 In Sweden, records of strandings are collected opportunistically by the Swedish Natural History Museum (NRM) in collaboration with the Gothenburg Museum of Natural History.
-Twenty porpoises were necropsied out of 104 stranded animals reported in 2017: two from the Skagerrak, 14 from the Kattegat & Belt Seas, and two from the southern Baltic Proper.
-Nine of the necropsied animals had signs of bycatch.
+38 porpoises were necropsied out of 220 stranded animals reported in 2016-2018: 12 from the Skagerrak (North Sea management area) and 26 from the Belt Sea population.
+13 of the necropsied animals had signs of bycatch (two in the North Sea and 11 in the Belt Sea).
 The aim for this programme is to continue to undertake necropsies at the level of 20 animals/year.
-In addition, around 660 porpoises, collected mainly during the 1990s, have been donated to the museum.
+In addition, samples from around 660 porpoises, collected mainly during the 1990s, have been donated to the museum.